Tom Sawyer Island: Tom Sawyer Islands in other Disney theme parks

-Magic Kingdom within Walt Disney World Resort in Florida and Tokyo Disneyland in Japan both have versions of Tom Sawyer Island, still known by their original names.
+Tokyo Disneyland has its own version of Tom Sawyer Island, still known by the original name.
 Disneyland Paris and Hong Kong Disneyland have islands, but with alternate themes.
 In Disneyland Paris, Big Thunder Mountain Railroad occupies the site while Hong Kong Disneyland has Tarzan's Treehouse, which is in Adventureland in a similar location.

+Magic Kingdom in Florida previously had its own version of Tom Sawyer Island, which was removed in 2025 as part of an expansion of Frontierland.
+This expansion will be themed to the American wilderness from Pixar's Cars franchise and will be called Piston Peak National Park.